Azure/azure-sdk-for-java/sdk/openai/azure-ai-openai/README.md

     }
 }
 ```
-Please refer to the service documentation for a conceptual discussion of [openAI embedding][msdocs_openai_embedding].
+Please refer to the service documentation for a conceptual discussion of [openAI embedding][microsoft_docs_openai_embedding].

 ## Troubleshooting
 ### Enable client logging